casbin/jcasbin/README.md

 ## Get started

-1. New a jCasbin enforcer with a model file and a policy file:
+1. Create a jCasbin enforcer with a model file and a policy file:

     ```java
     Enforcer enforcer = new Enforcer("path/to/model.conf", "path/to/policy.csv");